 Since its inception in 1958, the Honors Program at Iowa has made it a mission to help high-achieving students discover and realize their full potential.
 Thank you for your generosity in making the resources available to challenge these students in the unique ways they need to develop personally and professionally.
 In 2019-20, the Honors Program gave out nearly $184,000 in scholarships, fellowships, and awards to its students.

-Thanks to all of our donors in 2021, we exceeded our goal and raised $13,150 for enriching opportunities for students in scholarships and more!
+Thanks to all of our donors in 2022, we raised over $6,315 for enriching opportunities for students in scholarships and more!

 Your Donation Makes a Difference

 Supporting honors students is available in several unique ways.
 You can choose to support a student by: